GoonerM466/iptvboss-support-agent/docs/known_issues/08_mac_cron_permissions_sync_schedule.md

 **Documented but often missed:**

 1. Grant Full Disk Access to IPTVBoss:
-   - System Preferences ’ Security & Privacy ’ Privacy
+   - System Preferences → Security & Privacy → Privacy
-   - Full Disk Access ’ Add IPTVBoss
+   - Full Disk Access → Add IPTVBoss
 2. Or switch from cron to launchd (more Mac-native)

 ### Recommendation

 Boss should use launchd on Mac by default, not cron.

+### Escalation

+If you cannot resolve the issue contact support on [Discord](https://discord.gg/QCxpA9yvWP)

 ### Related Topics